Saturday, 24 January 2026

 She pissed out the winda . . .

-Luckily, I can’t remember any more.
+Luckily, I can’t remember the rest.
 I was pleased to be famous.

-I was teased for using words over two syllables which of course I often did without realising.
+I was teased for using words over two syllables which of course with my bookish leanings I often did.
 Everything was abbreviated in Australian – cozzie (bathing costume), mozzie (mosquito), smoko (work break), arvo (afternoon).
-It took me a while to understand the language.
+It took me a while to understand the lingo.

 A rather sad member of staff (the person who lent me the cassette of Scarlatti), a gay barman who didn’t last long on the island, said that I was ‘bubbling over with happiness’.
 I was.
 I walked into the laundry room one day with my sweaty sheets and as I bunged them into a machine I thought, it doesn’t matter what I’m doing.
 Every moment is alive.